blackviking27/crypto-mon/README.md

 This is a mozilla firefox extension which tells the latest cryptocurrency rates.

+You can get the extension [here](https://addons.mozilla.org/en-US/firefox/addon/crypto-monitor/).
+(The extension is only available for Mozilla Firefox)

 ## Installation
 Create a clone or download the code, whichever suits you best.